webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 ---

-*We're going to do a bit of "back to the basics" first to kick things off, because if you miss any of the items in this step, it sets up all of the other steps after this for pain and heartbreak and tears.*
+*We're going to do a bit of "back to the basics" first to kick things off, because if you miss any of the steps in this episode, it sets up all of the other episodes after this for pain and heartbreak and tears.*

 ---